words Alexa Wang

 2. Create an Overall Security Best Practices Plan and Implement It

 You’ll also need to create strong security policies for employees to follow and then enforce them.
 These policies must go beyond the well-known network attacks that we normally associate with cyber attacks because cyber criminals also use other tactics such as phone impersonation and onsite infiltration of your business.
-You’ll need to cover physical security of your premises, access restrictions to sensitive data, and measures to detect and stop insider fraud.
+You’ll need to address the physical security of your premises, restrict access to sensitive data, implement comprehensive call center security software (or software tailored to your business or industry), and put in place measures to detect and stop insider fraud.
 If you don’t have these other security measures in place, a cybersecurity plan won’t be comprehensive.

 3. Harden Your Internal Network with User Access Controls